-From Stirring to Shift: My Personal Story of Transformation
+From Stirring to Shift: My Story of Personal Transformation

-And the outer shift came.
+And then the outer shift came.

 The Leap into Entrepreneurship

-Starting my own business has been a dream that whispered for a while before it roared to life suddenly in early 2025.
-And when I finally said ‘yes’ to the stirring again, it was like opening the floodgates of every possible emotion—joy, terror, inspiration, exhaustion, hope, and overwhelm.
+Starting my own business has been a dream that whispered for a while before it suddenly roared to life in early 2025.
+And when I finally said ‘yes’ to the stirring again, it was like opening the floodgates of every possible emotion—joy, terror, inspiration, exhilaration exhaustion, hope, and overwhelm.
 Often… all in the same day.

 The Real Challenges Are Inside